 Once trained and in service, all members will be observed working with students and receive coaching from a City Year staff member.
 Observations and coaching help members effectively put the information and tools they’ve received into practice with students.
-Corps members and coaches work together to identify opportunities to improve support and create plans to help you progress in building your skills, confidence, and comfort.
+Corps members and coaches work together to create plans to help you build your skills, confidence, and comfort.

 In addition to regularly scheduled meetings with your supervisor, you will have three formal performance conversations throughout the service year.
 The first is to establish and review your goals for your work with students.
 The second is to review progress to date and discuss what support you may need.
 And the final at the end of the year is to assess progress and ensure you are ready for what is next.

 Mid-Year Summit is a week of concentrated learning in the middle of the service year.
-Corp members work on both personal and professional development and to continue to equip themselves with tools and skills to excel in their current work.
-The week offers career services, classroom trainings, and further social justice focused trainings along with team-building activities.
+Corps members work on both personal and professional development and equip themselves with tools and skills to excel in their current work.
+The week offers career services, classroom trainings, and further social justice-focused trainings, along with team-building activities.

 The City Year Boston community will be strongest when members can contribute their perspective, skills and feedback to site-wide projects.
 There are many opportunities to do so, three of which are highlighted below.

 The Corps Council, with representation from each school-based team, meets frequently with the Corps Director and other site leaders to discuss a wide variety of policies and practices.
 On occasion, the Corps Council leads on the planning or implementation of specific initiatives in addition to being a source of information and feedback on behalf of their teammates.